 Did you know that compared to New Year’s Day, the second highest number of healthy eating resolutions are made the day after the Super Bowl?

-No matter when you make your healthy eating resolution, this healthful and light pomegranate and orange glazed salmon with simply stir-fried vegetables will help you keep it.
+No matter when you make your healthy eating resolution, this healthful and light pomegranate and orange-glazed salmon with stir-fried vegetables will help you keep it.

 In this dish, pomegranate juice, orange juice and soy sauce are reduced to a syrupy glaze.
-Chili garlic paste is then added for heat along with dark brown sugar, which adds a touch more sweetness with a molasses note.
-All of this combined makes it perfect over salmon.
+Chili garlic paste is then added for a touch of heat along with dark brown sugar which adds a touch more sweetness and a light note of molasses.
+Mwaaahhh!
+Perfect with salmon!

 A side of brown rice or quinoa is the perfect accompaniment.

-6 ounces snow pea pods, stem ends trimmed and string removed
+6 ounces snow pea pods, stem ends trimmed and strings removed

 3/4 cup pomegranate juice

 3 tablespoons soy sauce, divided

 1 tablespoon dark brown sugar (or to taste)